The screams of my alarm clock pierced through my mind.

 For instance… weeks ago my church had a guest pastor who, to make a long story short, shared the concept of what we fill our selves with.
 Naturally, this was lead into a religious tone, but it doesn’t have to be taken as only that.

-I began to become more aware of what I filled my life with and have slowly began making the necessary changes to better myself.
+I began to become more aware of what I filled my life with and have slowly begun to make the necessary changes to better myself.

-In the midst of becoming more aware I came across a blog post challenge that a fellow blogger wrote about.
+While becoming more aware, I came across a blog post challenge that a fellow blogger wrote about.
 It’s called the 365 challenge.
 In short, he has challenged himself to conduct his choices with the concept that he only has 365 days left to live.
-This has brought upon some really awesome experiences he has shared as well as gave him the courage to make the leap into purchasing a home.
+This has brought upon some awesome experiences he has shared as well as gave him the courage to leap into purchasing a home.

-At first this realization of the limitations that were being forced upon me were heartbreakingly depressing.
-At the same time though it was similar to someone telling you a character flaw that deep down you knew, but weren’t quite ready to admit to yourself, let alone face the truth about in order to take action against it.
+At first, this realization of the limitations that were being forced upon me was heartbreakingly depressing.
+At the same time though, it was similar to someone telling you a character flaw that deep down you knew, but weren’t quite ready to admit to yourself, let alone face the truth about to take action against it.